 Make sure to set aside at least 25% of your earnings for taxes.

-Once again, I am not a professional, so it’s important that you contact a tax professional to determine exactly how much you need to set aside for your taxes, or at the very least, do some research on your own to figure how much you should set aside.
+Once again, I am not a professional tax advisor, so I highly recommend you contact someone who IS a professional.
+At the very least, you can do some research on your own to figure out who much you set aside.

 Remember, profit is what matters.

-Going back to #4 above, you don’t necessarily pay taxes on your earnings, you pay taxes on your profits.
+Going back to #4, you don’t necessarily pay taxes on your earnings, you pay taxes on your profits.

 For example, if you make $5,000 on an affiliate campaign, but you spend $3,000 to generate it, in most places you are only paying taxes on the $2,000 profit.